launchableinc/hands-on-lab/HANDSON3.md

 <br>

 The subset result will change as shown below.
 You can confirm that the number of subset candidates changes from 2 to 1.
+(The ratio between the subset and the rest may vary.)
 ```
 |           |   Candidates |   Estimated duration (%) |   Estimated duration (min) |
 |-----------|--------------|--------------------------|----------------------------|